 Application Deadline for Psychology Graduate Programs:

 Students are admitted to our programs based on their grade point average (GPA), three (3) letters of recommendation, and a personal statement expressing interest in graduate training in the field.
-Because selection of students is highly competitive and the available openings are limited, meeting the minimum requirements in any of these areas does not guarantee admission.
+Graduate Record Exam (GRE) scores are optional.
+Because the selection of students is highly competitive, the available openings are limited and admission is not guaranteed.

 The University of Windsor receives applications to graduate school via an electronic system.
 The link above takes you to the start of the application process.
 There you will create an account, select your program (s), enter information about your application and your referees, and pay the application fee.
 You will then be directed to the University of Windsor Electronic Graduate Admission System, where you will upload the required documents (transcripts, GRE scores, personal statement).
 Your Referee will receive an email requesting that they complete the recommendation electronically.
 Please note you will not have to send official copies of transcripts at this point, unless you are applying for OGS.